 The Broader Picture

 It's not just the mills themselves.
-The cane railway signalling systems, pump stations, water treatment plants, and auxiliary processing facilities all have automation systems that need the same attention.
+The cane railway signalling systems, pump stations, water treatment plants, and auxiliary processing facilities all have screens and controllers that need the same attention.

 With the closure of the Mossman Mill in 2025, the remaining FNQ mills carry greater responsibility for the region's cane processing capacity.
-A major automation failure at any of them during crushing season would have ripple effects across the supply chain.
+A major screen or controller failure at any of them during crushing season would have ripple effects across the supply chain.

 Related Services

-We provide industrial automation backup services across the sugar-producing regions of FNQ, from Innisfail and Tully to the Atherton Tablelands.
+We provide industrial touchscreen backup services across the sugar-producing regions of FNQ, from Innisfail to the Atherton Tablelands.
 Get in touch to schedule a pre-season backup.